 The Tombs Offer a Rare Glimpse into a Necropolis

 This ancient site offers a time capsule to an era centuries ago.
-While the title is something of a misnomer, the necropolis catered to the elite.
+While the title is something of a misnomer, the necropolis catered to the elite, not just royalty.
 The passing of time has worn away some of the splendor of the necropolis, with frescoes mostly absent.

 However, a visitor can still appreciate the stunning beauty in which the elite of ancient Paphos chose to spend their eternity.
-While in Greece and Cyprus there are many examples of ancient architecture, a trip here provides a unique architectural experience as the design is more reminiscent of the Macedonian style.
+While in Greece and Cyprus there are many examples of ancient architecture, a trip to Paphos and to the Tombs of the Kings provides a unique architectural experience as the design is more reminiscent of the Macedonian style.

-A visit to the crypts is a must-see for any history buff.
+A visit to the Tombs of the Kings is a must-see for any history buff.
 The site is an important archaeological site, only recently excavated in the last few decades to the full extent that visitors can see today.

 The construction of the site provides insight into the lives of those who chose to be buried there during the 3rd and 4th centuries B.C.
 Carved directly out of the rock; the underground and open-air tombs serve as an everlasting reminder of what the people entombed there found significant in their final resting place.